-Overall, fiscal year 2020 was a positive year.
-The Village provided all of the services budgeted for and completed the year adding \$214,641 to the fund balance.
-The Village has a healthy fund balance of \$3,053,546.
-Included in this amount is \$2,696,571 that is assigned to be used for capital projects, a general reserve, as well as funds to pay for the Village's liability related to the Wynne decision.
+Overall, the fiscal year 2021 was a positive year.
+The Village provided all the services budgeted for and completed the year, adding \$182,638 to the fund balance.
+Special projects included fixing Village sidewalks as well as improving the cybersecurity infrastructure of the Village.
+The Village has a healthy fund balance of \$3,236,184.
+Included in this amount is \$2,500,000 assigned to be used for capital projects and a general reserve.

-The Village Council maintained a conservative approach in formulating the FY2021 Budget to make sure that the Village maintains a healthy financial position into the future.
+The Village Council maintained a conservative approach in formulating the FY2022 Budget to make sure that the Village has a healthy financial position into the future.
+In FY22, the Village plans to utilize its capital projects fund and the American Rescue Plan funds to enhance the safety and usability of Village streets, address drainage issues, and tackle other projects eligible for American Rescue Plan funds.